How to Negotiate Medical Bills in Collections [7-Step Playbook]

 • Get agreements in writing

-CareRoute Bill Defense experts handle the entire negotiation process for you.
-We deal with collectors, fix insurance issues, and negotiate settlements.
+Our medical bill negotiators handle the entire process for you - dealing with collectors, fixing insurance issues, applying for financial assistance, and negotiating settlements.
 Pay only if we save you money.

 No upfront costs • Success-based fee only